 To that end, SB 1098 would create several new requirements for the California State Transportation Agency (CalSTA) in an effort to align state and local planning.
 Specifically, SB 1098 requires the CalSTA Secretary, in consultation with the California Department of Transportation (Caltrans) Director, to submit a report to the Legislature, prioritizing resiliency and capacity improvement projects.
 This report must be completed by January 1, 2026.
-Included in this report must also be a description of the administrative actions CalSTA has taken to improve the management of the corridor and recommendations made by Caltrans and the California Environmental Protection Agency, for future improvements to planning, funding, and policy documents.
+Included in this report must also be a description of the administrative actions CalSTA has taken to improve the management of the corridor and recommendations made by Caltrans and the California Transportation Commission, in consultation with the Secretary of the California Environmental Protection Agency, for future improvements to planning, funding, and policy documents.
 These recommendations would include updates or changes to the state transportation improvement program and the interregional transportation improvement program.
 Additionally, these recommendations must include a review of how state rail planning documents are implemented, managed, and enforced, including the LOSSAN Rail Corridor Optimization Study.